MianderOfficial/Syncron/README.md

 A highly precise CLI tool for detecting the exact BPM (Beats Per Minute) of an audio file.
 It leverages multiple independent algorithms and combines their results to achieve high accuracy.

 **Note:** This program works best for static BPM.
-If you have a track with a variable BPM, well, you'll have to find it yourself manually 😅 (just kidding, but seriously, this is for static BPM!).
+If you have a track with a variable BPM, well, you'll have to find it yourself manually 😅.

 ## Features
 - **Multi-Algorithm Fusion:** Uses `librosa`'s dynamic programming beat tracker, autocorrelation on the onset envelope, and a Fourier tempogram.